JohnPiatras/sketch/README.md

 # Etch-A-Sketch

-Initially written for fun - an etch a sketch which also plays Conway's Game of Life.

-I am now using this as the basis for my Odin Project Etch-A-Sketch mini project.

-Currently only supports one color (grey).
+## Description
+A simple etch-a-sketch like page written for a project on the Odin Project.

+## Usage

+Select a color from the randomly generated color grid and then click on the grid to color it in.

+You can pick other colors by clicking the colored button underneath the color grid.

+Press clear to clear the grid and resize to resize the grid.

-You can press the start button and it will play Conway's Game of Life with whatever you've sketched.
+As an added twist pressing the start button will play Conway's Game of Life on your sketch.

+## Author
+John P Burns